RedisGears/RedisGears/docs/redisai.md

 `def setTensorInKey(key: str, tensor: PyTensor) -> None`

 Sets a tensor object in Redis keyspace under the given key.
-The operation will acquire Redis GIL as it accesses the keyspace.

 * _key_ - a string that represents the key
 * _tensor_ - a `PyTensor` object